ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---

 ## Function - Utilities: Attachment Hash
 Calculate hashes for a file attachment.
-Returns md5, sha1, sha256 and other hashes of the file content.
+Returns `md5`, `sha1`, `sha256` and other hashes of the file content.
+Those hashes can then be used as artifacts or in other parts of your workflows.

  ![screenshot: fn-utilities-attachment-hash ](./screenshots/fn-utilities-attachment-hash.png)